 RESET - Clicking the RESET LED initialises the patch worked on by resetting all controls, including the clearing of parameter lanes, to their default position.
+There is an option to select CANCEL of the RESET command in case of accidental activation.

-SOUND PRESET - Clicking inside the SOUND PRESET bar launches the preset browser.
+SOUND PRESET - SOUND PRESET - Clicking inside the SOUND PRESET bar launches the preset browser.
 Presets are divided by banks on the left and preset selections on the right hand browser.
-Selections can be browsed using the scrollbar on the right or re-ordered using the white arrow icon at the top of the right hand menu.
+Selections can be browsed using the scrollbar on the right.